Nvelop

 Buying Channels

-Figure 2: Buying channels comparison and when to use each
+Figure 2: Buying channels and when to use each

 Catalog Buying

-Pre-approved items in an electronic catalog with pre-negotiated prices.
+Pre-approved items with pre-negotiated prices.
 Users browse and order directly.
+Automatic PO creation.

-Best for: Office supplies, IT hardware, standard software licenses, MRO items.
-Low-value, repeat purchases with established suppliers.
+Best for: Office supplies, IT hardware, standard software, MRO items.
+Low-value repeat purchases.

 Spot Buy

-One-time purchase from a supplier, often without a contract.
+One-time purchase, often without a contract.
 May require quick approval and purchase order.

-Best for: Urgent needs, one-off purchases, small value items, non-strategic categories.
+Best for: Urgent needs, one-off purchases, low-value items, non-strategic categories.

 Guided Buying

-Users are guided to preferred suppliers and approved options.
-System enforces policies and routes to appropriate channels.
+Users are routed to preferred suppliers and approved options.
+System enforces policies automatically.

-Best for: Ensuring compliance, directing users to preferred suppliers, enforcing policies, maintaining control while enabling self-service.
+Best for: Ensuring compliance, directing to preferred suppliers, reducing maverick spending.

 Contract-Based Buying

 Purchase orders created against existing contracts.
-Uses contract terms, pricing, and conditions.
+Uses pre-agreed terms, pricing, and conditions.

-Best for: Purchases from suppliers with existing contracts.
-Leverages negotiated terms and pricing.
+Best for: Purchases from suppliers with active contracts.

 Channel Selection Criteria

-• Value: High-value purchases may require S2C.
-Low-value can use catalog or spot buy.
+High-value purchases may require S2C.
+Low-value items can use catalog or spot buy.

-• Frequency: Repeat purchases benefit from catalogs or contracts.
-One-time may use spot buy.
+Repeat purchases benefit from catalogs or contracts.
+One-time needs may use spot buy.

-• Supplier relationship: Strategic suppliers may have contracts.
+Strategic suppliers have contracts.
 Tactical suppliers may use spot buy.

-• Policy requirements: Some categories require specific channels or approvals.
+Some categories require specific channels or approval thresholds.

 Pro tip: Modern S2P platforms enable guided buying by automatically routing requests to the appropriate channel based on value, category, and policy rules.
-This ensures compliance while maintaining efficiency.
+This ensures compliance while keeping the process fast for end users.

 A purchase order (PO) is a formal document authorizing a supplier to deliver goods or services at specified prices and terms.
-It creates a legal commitment to purchase.
+It creates a legal commitment and is the foundation of the P2P cycle.

 Figure 3: Purchase order process flow